Girls Want Girls: Reception

 Variety included the song in their list of the worst songs of 2021.
 Pitchfork's Matthew Strauss called "Girls Want Girls" a "pleasant, classic Drake moment", while Brandon Yu of Variety described it as "infectiously moody".
 Billboard's Carl Lamarre ranked the song eighth out of the 21 songs on Certified Lover Boy, calling it a "catchy earworm" and an "instant classic" with a "sticky hook", also complimenting Lil Baby's "frenzied delivery".
 The A.V.
 Club's Nina Hernandez opined that the song "has everything you need in a next-gen pop hit" and praised the song for its "catchy" hook, Lil Baby's "effortless" verse, and its appreciation of lesbians.
 William Rosebury of The Line of Best Fit wrote that "Girls Want Girls" was one of several songs on Certified Lover Boy that followed the "classic Drake formula" of having "nocturnal and soulful" production and "melodic", "stream-of-consciousness" lyrics, which had "countless quotables and yet little to no depth".

 Jon Caramanica of The New York Times described "Girls Want Girls" as "silly", while Clash's Nathan Evans called the song a "dud" that "welcome[s] in the familiar malaise of a Drake project", adding that Lil Baby's verse takes the song's concept "well beyond its limit".
 The Guardian's Alim Kheraj called the song "confusing and meandering", while Slant Magazine's Charles Lyons-Burt described it as "nonsensical".
-The Ringers Josh Milton of PinkNews wrote that the song was proof that "straight men never know where to draw the line".
+Josh Milton of PinkNews wrote that the song was proof that "straight men never know where to draw the line".
 For the Financial Times, Ludovic Hunter-Tilney wrote that "Drake's sexism becomes ludicrous" on the song; Time's Cady Lang identified "Girls Want Girls" as "the most overt instance" of Drake's "no-longer-so subtle misogyny", adding that he fetishizes lesbians on the song.
 Craig Jenkins of Vulture stated that Drake "serves reheated lesbian jokes" on the song.